-Be sure hoist is solidly held in the uppermost part of the support hook arc.
+Be sure hoist is solidly held in the uppermost part of the support hook

 Be sure hoist and load are in a straight line.
-Do not pull at an
+Do not pull at an angle.

 Be sure load is hooked securely.
 Do not tip load the hook.
 Do not load hook latch.
-Hook latch is to prevent detachment of load under slack chain conditions only.
+Hook latch is to prevent detachment of load under stack chain conditions poly.

 Do not use load chain as a sling.
-Such usage damages the chain and lower hook.
+Such usage damages the chain and make the lift limit devices

 Do not operate with hoist head resting against any object.
 Lift the load gently.
-Do not jerk it.
+Do not

-- DO NOT LIFT PEOPLE OR LOADS OVER PEOPLE.
+OR LOADS OVER PEOPLE.